Chancellor of the High Court: Vice-chancellors, 1813–1875

-Because of an increase in caseload in the Court of Chancery for its two judges (the Lord Chancellor and the Master of the Rolls), an additional judicial office, The Vice-Chancellor of England, was created by the Administration of Justice Act 1813 to share the work.
+Because of an increase in caseload in the Court of Chancery for its two judges (the Lord Chancellor and the Master of the Rolls), an additional judicial office, the Vice-Chancellor of England, was created by the Administration of Justice Act 1813 to share the work.
 With the transfer of the equity jurisdiction to the Court of Chancery from the Court of Exchequer, two vice-chancellors were added in 1841 by the Chancery Act 1841, with the caveat that no successor for the second of the two new judges (James Wigram) could be appointed.
-Soon Lancelot Shadwell (the Vice-Chancellor of England at the time the bill came into effect) left office and the three vice-chancellors became of equal status, with the "of England" dropped.
+Lancelot Shadwell (the Vice-Chancellor of England at the time the bill came into effect) died in office in 1850 and the three vice-chancellors became of equal status, with the "of England" dropped.
 In 1851, Parliament relented so a successor to Wigram could be named to keep the number at three (George Turner), but again with the caveat (that proved temporary) that no future successor could be appointed.
-The caveat was lifted by an Act of 1852 so the number became fixed at three until the next major court reforms.
+The caveat was lifted by section 52 of the Master in Chancery Abolition Act 1852, so the number became fixed at three until the next major court reforms.

 After the Judicature Acts, which merged the Court of Chancery and various other courts into the new High Court of Justice, came into force, new vice-chancellors were not appointed: new judges of the Chancery Division became styled "Mr. Justice ..." like other High Court judges (adopting the style of the pre-merger common law courts).